sotormd/nixos/docs/laptop.md

 sudo zfs rollback rpool/vm-example-disk@snap1
 ```

+## Nomad Mode

+Nomad Mode refers to the specialisation `gnome`, which sets up an environment
+ideal for usage away from home, in unreliable conditions.

+Notable changes from default `laptop` config:

+- sway window manager replaced by full GNOME desktop environment
+- wpa_supplicant replaced by NetworkManager
+- unbound from `server` replaced by cloudflare DNS
+- `kernel.unprivileged_userns_clone` set to 1 by default
+- librewolf browser is installed

+Nomad Mode can be used by booting into the `gnome` specialisation from the boot
+menu.

+> **Does this clutter my device?** No, all GNOME-specific things (except some
+> logs) are thrown out by impermanence.

+The base configuration for nomads is [here](../modules/laptop/nomad/default.nix)
+and that for the GNOME desktop is [here](../modules/laptop/nomad/gnome.nix).

 # Security & Privacy

 Several security and privacy oriented decisions were made while writing the